What are Apprenticeships?

 End Point Assessment (EPA)

-The new end-point assessment (EPA) is one of the biggest changes in the new Apprenticeship reforms of 2017.
-As well as continuous assessment throughout the Apprenticeship, all Apprentices are now required to complete an EPA as part of the conclusion of their qualification.
-The EPA is designed to test whether each Apprentice has gained the skills, knowledge and behaviours outlined in the standard, and will result in a grade of Pass, Merit or Distinction.
-It is the ideal opportunity for the Apprentice to showcase the work they have been undertaking over the last 18 – 36 months.
+The end-point assessment (EPA) was brought in by the government as part of the apprenticeship reforms in 2017.
+As well as continuous assessment throughout the apprenticeship qualification, all apprentices are now required to complete an EPA as the culmination of their apprenticeship qualification.
+The EPA is designed to test whether each apprentice has gained the skills, knowledge and behaviours outlined in the standard, and will result in a grade of Pass, Merit or Distinction.